excelsky/msan622/final-project/README.md

 1. Change axis labels — be sure to make them look nice.
 2. Additionally, some user-help text about what the columns represent would be good.

+For the bubble plot feedback, the first comment is just a comment.
+So I have kept an option to opt in and out for country names.
+I have accepted second comment.
+As you can see from my [prototype](https://github.com/excelsky/msan622/tree/master/project-prototype), I had a legend inside of a plot.
+Then people and I realized that it could block some of the bubbles in the plot.
+So I moved them and located them on above of the plot.
+It was a good feedback to increase the reability by increasing the data density.

+For the density plot feedback, I have accepted all of the the feedbacks.
+I used `facet_grid` to have small multiple density plots.
+I used a diverging color scheme from [ColorBrewer](http://colorbrewer2.org/) which enables users to see the comparison easily.
+I appreciate the feedback.
+I think my new density plot is better to see both a big picture and a small picture.

+For the feedback for both bubble plot and density plot, I have accepted all of them.
+I changed the font size and type of axis labels so that make them look nice.
+I changed the variable names so that users understand them easily without a background knowledge.

+The feedback is the most exciting part of this MSAN 622 Data Visualization course.
+I have learned much from different perspectives from different people.
+I love it!